 - the entrance qualification for universities of applied sciences (Fachabitur)

-It is usually possible to catch up on a school-leaving certificate at night schools (evening secondary schools, evening intermediate secondary schools, evening academic secondary schools) and full-time adult education colleges.
+It is usually possible to at night schools (evening secondary schools, evening intermediate secondary schools, evening academic secondary schools) and full-time adult education colleges.
 Evening secondary schools prepare adults in a one-year course (2 semesters) for the acquisition of the secondary general school-leaving certificate.
 Evening intermediate secondary schools lead adults in evening courses (4 semesters) to the middle school certificate.
 Evening academic secondary schools enable the acquisition of the university entrance qualification within a period of usually 3 years.
 Full-time adult education college are full-time schools to obtain the university entrance qualification.